ndiego/wordpress-university-workshop/steps/step-11/readme.md

 }
 add_filter( 'block_editor_settings_all', 'wpu_restrict_locking_ui', 10, 2 );
 ```
-4. Switch to the Editor user and confirm that the locking UI is not available and neither is the Code Editor.
+4. Switch to the Editor user and confirm that the locking UI and the Code Editor are not available.

 ## Resources
 - [Unlock the Power of the Block Locking API](https://wpengine.com/builders/block-locking-api/#restrict-locking-unlocking)